binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 **Hearsay** is an out-of-court statement made by a person offered for the truth of the matter asserted.
 A statement is an assertion of fact and the declarant is the person who made the statement.
 Hearsay is prohibited because the declarant cannot be cross examined to test for mistake or clarity, and because the statement was not made under oath, which makes it unreliable.
 Hearsay is inadmissible unless an exception or exemption applies. [^90]

+*All witnesses are declarants but declarants are witnesses only when they testify under oath at a trial or hearing.*

 [^90]:United States v.
 Joe 8 F.3d 1488 (10th Cir.
 1993) *illustrates hearsay* (court determined that threat and rape statements made by deceased Julia Joe to her doctor were admissible under statement for medical diagnosis or treatment [appellate court found that narrow then-existing mental state exception did not allow statement about alleged perpetrator's identity] and were not precluded under Rule 404(b) crimes, wrongs and other acts, as they were being offered to show defendant's "specific intent")

 ---